A Marketing Plan Template to Start Your Year Right

 • Diversification – Identify ways to diversify your income, if needed.
 You don’t want one source of revenue to pull out and leave you stranded.

 Look over the annual plan to make sure you’ve checked all the boxes (literally and figuratively).
-Make sure your goals are SMART, your KPIs are specific and all your notes tie in to your business’s vision and mission statement.
-Then identify whose approval you need for budget, staffing changes, service changes and the overall marketing plan.
+Make sure your goals are SMART, your KPIs are specific and all your notes tie into your business’s vision and mission statement.

-We’re Here to Make Your Annual Plan Work
+We’re Ready to Make Your Annual Plan Work

 Up Next